cryptocracy/flows/README.md

 # Souq:

-For Souq to fully function, the path to a Preferred server needs to be saved in its configuration, this is how you setup a Preferred server for Souq to sync up with.
+For Souq to fully function, the path & secret to a Preferred server needs to be saved in its configuration, this is how you setup a Preferred server for Souq to sync up with.

 # Overview